How To Become a Licensed Real Estate Agent in New York

 Do you know a homeowner?
 Believe it or not, even if they aren't looking to buy or sell at the moment, they're a potential lead as some time down the line, they may be looking to do just that.

-Even if you end not being able to help them or they change their mind, keep them in your contacts and periodically contact them after a year or a few months to see if you can help them.
+Even if you cannot help them or they change their mind, keep them in your contacts and periodically contact them after a year or a few months to see if you can help them.

-Some agents even send holiday or birthday cards, connect over social media, or send occasional email newsletters, not to just these leads, but past clients as well.
+Some agents even send holiday or birthday cards, connect over social media, or send occasional email newsletters, not just to these leads but to past clients.

-Your communication doesn't even need to be directly about real estate, just a nudge and reminder to them that you are there.
+Your communication doesn't need to be directly about real estate; it's just a nudge and reminder to them that you are there.

 Read on: How to Use ACRIS to Grow Your Real Estate Business in New York